Human rights in Brazil: LGBT rights

-Lesbian, gay, bisexual, and transgender (LGBT) people in Brazil enjoy many of the same legal protections available to non-LGBT people, with LGBT people having marriage rights available nationwide since May 2013.
+Lesbian, gay, bisexual, and transgender (LGBT) people in Brazil enjoy a number of the same legal protections available to non-LGBT people, with LGBT people having marriage rights available nationwide since May 2013.
 It is allowed for same-sex couples to marry, and have the same legal rights as married heterosexuals.

 The São Paulo Gay Pride Parade is the world's largest LGBT pride celebration, with 4 million people in 2009.
 Brazil had more than 60,000 same-sex couples in 2010 (IBGE).
 The country also has 300 active LGBT organizations.

 Prejudice against LGBT groups has also decreased according to data from a survey of Ibope, Brazil's institute for statistics and public opinion.
 60% of Brazilians consider homosexuality natural.
 However, violence and prejudice remains, and Brazil is one of the countries where the most gay people are killed.
 According to the report "Epidemic of Hate", published in 1996 by the International Gay and Lesbian Human Rights Commission, at least 1,200 gays, lesbians and transsexuals were killed in Brazil in a decade.